What We Do

 The Parish Council’s responsibilities include maintaining the Parish Facilities;

-The Library Annexe Office and Rear Hall, Tourist Information Centre, and the Staithe Public Conveniences.
+The Library Annexe Office and Rear Hall, and the Staithe Public Conveniences.

-The Parish Council is also responsible for the following public open spaces; The Allotment Gardens, The Kitten's Lane Play Area, the Skate Park, Hockey Field and Pyes Mill picnic area.
+The Parish Council is also responsible for the following public open spaces; The Allotment Gardens, The Kitten's Lane Play Area, the Skate Park, Hockey Field, Broadland Meadow Play Area and Pyes Mill picnic area.

-The Council also maintains the War Memorial, Streetlights and Street Furniture such as Dog Bins, Flower Towers, Bus Shelters, Litter Bins, Notice Boards, The Village Sign and Benches at Loddon Staithe, Pyes Mill, Farthing Green and Church Plain.
+The Council also maintains the War Memorial, Streetlights and Street Furniture such as Dog Bins, Flower Towers, Bus Shelters, Litter Bins, Notice Boards, The Town Sign and benches at Loddon Staithe, Pyes Mill, Farthing Green and Church Plain.

-The village sport facilities; the Jubilee Playing Field and the Tennis Courts are jointly owned by Loddon and Chedgrave Parish Council's.
-The Loddon and Chedgrave Playing Field Committee meet quarterly and the current chairperson is Colin Gould, Secretary is Emily Curtis and Treasurer is Anne Barnes.
+The sport facilities; the Loddon and Chedgrave Playing Field and the Tennis Courts are jointly owned by Loddon and Chedgrave Parish Councils.
+The Loddon and Chedgrave Playing Field Committee meet quarterly and the current chairperson is Colin Gould, Secretary is Emily Curtis and Treasurer is Georgina Hirst.

 The Parish Council is consulted on planning applications received from South Norfolk Council and the Broads Authority.

 Information about Loddon can be found on South Norfolk's website by clicking here.

 FREEDOM OF LODDON AWARD